HVLP vs LVLP spray guns is a common debate when people are talking about the use of sprayers for paint jobs.

 This is a slower application model, but it does offer a simplicity of use that you will not get with other spray guns.

-This type of spray gun prevents a lot of overspray problems that you might have with higher volumes of air.
+This type of spray gun prevents a lot of over spray paint gun problems that you might have with higher air volume.

 This is a great spray gun for smooth application, but it can sometimes clog when compared to other spray gun styles.
 This is not the kind of gun that is chosen for large walls of paint, but it is perfect for other applications.